-3. Contingency Reporting
+3. Contingency Report

 - a.
-The Discharger shall report by telephone any seepage observed from the disposal area immediately after it is discovered.
-A written report shall be filed with the Regional Water Board within seven (7) days, containing at least the following information: - i.
+The Discharger shall report by email any seepage observed from the disposal area immediately after it is discovered.
+A written report shall be submitted, in accordance with ESI regulations, with the Colorado River Basin Water Board within seven days, containing at least the following information: - i.
 A map showing the location(s) of seepage; - ii.
-An estimate of the flow rate; - iii.
-A description of the nature of the discharge (e.g., all pertinent observations and analyses); and - iv.
-Corrective measures underway or proposed. - b.
-Should the statistical comparison (Part III.A.1.) or non-statistical comparison (Part III.A.2.) indicate, for any Constituent of Concern or Monitoring Parameter, that a change is background concentration is confirmed, the discharger shall immediately notify the Regional Board verbally as to the Monitoring Point(s) and constituents(s) or parameter(s) involved, shall provide written notification by certified mail within seven days of such determination (Section 20420(j)(1) of Title 27), and shall carry out the requirements of Part I.E.2.d.
+An estimate of the flow rate: - iii.
+A description of the nature of the discharge (e.g., all pertinent observations and analyses); - iv.
+A description of any sample(s) collected for laboratory analysis and a copy of the analytical results of the sample; and - v.
+A description of the corrective measure(s) implemented and any proposed mitigation measures for approval by Colorado River Basin Water Board staff. - b.
+Should the statistical comparison (Part III.A.1.) or non-statistical comparison (Part III.A.2.) indicate, for any Constituent of Concern or Monitoring Parameter, that a change is background concentration is confirmed, the discharger shall immediately perform a retest on the well/consistent pairs.
+Upon statistical or non-statistical analysis of the retest laboratory results, if the retests confirm that a change in background has occurred and additional lines of evidence support the possibility of a new release from the landfill, the Discharger shall immediately notify the Colorado River Basin Water Board verbally as to the Monitoring Point(s) and constituents(s) or parameter(s) involved, shall provide electronic notification within seven days of such determination (Section 20420(j)(1) of Title 27), and shall carry out the requirements of Part I.D.3.d.
+If the retest results do not confirm that a change in background has occurred, then the summary of the retest results will be included in the next submittal of the Annual Summary Report.